- Covid-19 Information Hub

 IHE Proposals to Government in response to Covid-19

 We have written to Universities Minister Michelle Donelan highlighting the significant risk to the independent higher education sector.
 Our proposals are contained in Preserving Student Choice and a Diverse Higher Education System through 2020-2021.
 In this document we urge the Government to preserve student choice through a series of mitigations and support for the whole sector, including these SME providers.

 Where can we get information?

-This Hub will be updated daily with the latest information, resources and links to support you through this crisis.
+This Hub will be updated regularly with the latest information, resources and links to support you through this crisis.
 It brings together the latest information, advice and guidance from Government, HE sector bodies and our partners.

 Please note: Updates from IHE are designed to keep our members and other independent providers up to date with key information and guidance relating to COVID-19.
 They are for general information purposes only and do not constitute legal or medical advice, for which providers should always refer to relevant legal professionals and the latest guidance from public health authorities.

 - UK Government – Coronavirus (COVID-19): what you need to do

 - UK Government – Travel advice